Shaddyjr/dataScience30/README.md

 - Fork or download this repo in order to follow along and complete learning tasks

 ## I found an error!
 How can I fix it? / How can I contribute?
-Please use the contributor template and make a pull request to add features, fix errors, or otherwise contribute to the project.
+Please use the [contributor templates](https://github.com/Shaddyjr/dataScience30/tree/master/.github/ISSUE_TEMPLATE) and make a pull request to add features, fix errors, or otherwise contribute to the project.

 ## License - [MIT](https://github.com/Shaddyjr/dataScience30/blob/master/LICENSE)